ITU-DASYALab/CRBDM/README.md

 Repo for the course

-Criticaæl Reflection on Big Data Management
+Critical Reflection on Big Data Management

 Autumn 2019